smenroll/smenroll/README.md

 - 👋 Hi, I’m @smenroll
 - 👀 I’m interested in building cool stuff
-- 🌱 I’m currently learning fullstack, react, tailwind, github, nextjs, etc...
+- 🌱 I’m into fullstack, react, nextjs, trpc, tailwind, github, html, css...
 - 💞️ I’m looking to collaborate on a project for artists and creators
-- 📫 How to reach me smenroll@gmail.com
+- 📫 Ping me, smenroll at gmail dot com

 <!---
 smenroll/smenroll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.